saandre15/saandre15/README.md

 I'm Andre Sae!

 Who am I?: A bioinfomatic visiting research assistant @ Dr. Torabifard Lab [UTD].
-I'm using DNA methylase big and smart data to calculate the probablity of getting diseases such as Cancer & Alzheimer.
+I'm using DNA methylase big and smart data + machine learning to calculate the probablity of getting diseases such as Cancer & Alzheimer.
+I'm also a software engineer that specializes web & app development.

 ## Looking for open source developers & engineer...